hmrc/pbd-declarative-jobs-spike/README.md

 mongo: true
 ```

-In real life, we would catch changes to this configuration in the B&D API via GitHub events.
-For the purposes of this spike, we just run the parser manually:
+In real life, we would catch changes to this configuration in the B&D API via GitHub events and fetch the content.
+For the purposes of this spike, we just run the parser manually, which loads the config from the repo via a hardcoded path:

 ```bash
 poetry run parse-yaml